-St Luke’s Innovative Resources is delighted to announce the launch of its eLearning platform in May this year, with its flagship course—Strengths Approach to Practice.
+St Luke’s Innovative Resources is delighted to announce the launch of its eLearning platform in May 2018, with its flagship course—Strengths Approach to Practice.

 Why do so many people find the strengths approach to practice such a deeply rewarding way to work?
 Why do they find that it enhances not only their work but also their personal relationships?

 Perhaps it is because at the heart of the strengths approach is a simple yet far-reaching belief; all people have strengths and capacities.
 This fundamental belief not only influences the interaction human service workers have with individuals who access services, but it can also shape the kind of society we live in.
 Emerging from social justice movements, the strengths approach is committed to creating communities where people’s rights are respected, cultures are celebrated, stories are honoured and every person is seen as a contributor.

 Were these the kinds of ideas that inspired you to become a human service practitioner in the first place?
 Would you like to put these ideas into even more effective practice in your work?
 If so, then strengths-based training is a great way to build your skills.